An-ChiLu/Client_Asset_Allocation_Model/data/README.md

 - Cash
 - Alternatives

-Allocations are generated using financial heuristics based on client characteristics and normalized to sum to 1.
-The modeling task is framed as a **multi-output regression problem**.
+Allocations are generated using financial features based on client characteristics and normalized to sum to 1.

 ---